 Emscripten Asyncify

-This translates the synchronous calls into asynchronous calls, allowing the VFS implementation to be asynchronous.
+Asyncify translates the synchronous calls into asynchronous calls, allowing the VFS implementation to be asynchronous.
 There are several downsides:

-- The built WASM file size increases by around 2x.
+- The built Wasm file size increases by around 2x.

 - Performance can be reduced by 2-5x.

-- The behavior of SQLite may be affected by the transforms in asyncify, and this build is not as well tested.
-Any bugs in asyncify could cause subtle issues in the SQLite build.
+- The behavior of SQLite may be affected by the transforms in Asyncify, and this build is not as well tested.
+Any bugs in Asyncify could cause subtle issues in the SQLite build.
 The SQLite team does not use it for this reason.

 SharedArrayBuffer + Atomics API

-OPFS syncAccessHandle
+OPFS FileSystemSyncAccessHandle

-There are still some restrictions:
+There are some caveats:

 Concurrency on the web

 Concurrency for SQLite on the web generally has the same restrictions as on other platforms: Each connection can run one transaction at a time.
-Browsers do not provide direct support for multi-threading, including in WASM, but multiple web workers can be used to get a similar effect.
+Browsers do not provide direct support for multi-threading, including in Wasm, but multiple web workers can be used to get a similar effect.

 Concurrent transactions may be supported over multiple tabs or within a tab, by utilizing multiple SQLite connections.
 However, some VFS implementations require an exclusive lock on the database and only support having a single connection open at a time, in which case concurrent transactions are not supported at all.
 The single connection has to be shared between any active tabs.
 Other VFS implementations allow multiple concurrent connections, but only a single concurrent transaction.
 And others do allow multiple concurrent read transactions, as long as no write transaction is active.

-There is currently no implementation that supports read transactions concurrently with write transactions, although there is hope for that using WAL journal mode on OPFS in the future.
+There is currently no implementation that supports read transactions concurrently with write transactions, although there is hope for that using SQLite’s WAL journal mode on OPFS in the future.

 Future options: Concurrent write + read transactions